EmilHvitfeldt/smltar/docs/07_ml_classification.md

 ## The full game: classification {#mlclassificationfull}

 We have come a long way from our first classification model in Section \@ref(classfirstmodel) and it is time to see how we can use what we have learned to improve it.
-We started this chapter with a simple naive Bayes model and n-gram token counts.
+We started this chapter with a simple naive Bayes model and token counts.
 Since then have we looked at different models, preprocessing techniques, and domain-specific feature engineering.
-For our final model, let's use some of the domain-specific features we developed in Section \@ref(customfeatures) along with n-grams, as well as the non-text features.
-We will use our lasso regularized classification model and tune both the regularization penalty as well as the number of tokens to include.
+For our final model, let's use some of the domain-specific features we developed in Section \@ref(customfeatures) along with our lasso regularized classification model and tune both the regularization penalty as well as the number of tokens to include.
 For this final model we will:

 - train on the same set of cross-validation resamples used throughout this chapter,
 - include text (but not `tags` or date features, since those did not result in better performance),
 - tune the number of tokens used in the model,
-- include bigrams and unigrams,
+- include unigrams only,
 - include custom-engineered features,
 - finally evaluate on the testing set, which we have not touched at all yet.

 ### Feature selection

 We start by creating a new preprocessing recipe, using only the text of the complaints for feature engineering.
-Let's use the same predictors and handle `date_received` and `tags` in the same way.

 ```r